 Families' responses to shocks include the household eating less, reduction of household assets, and debt accumulation, all of which are likely to have long-term consequences for children's development.
 It is often the same households who suffer multiple shocks over time.
-For example, in Ethiopia about 71% of those households reporting an environmental shock in 2006 also reported an environmental shock in 2009 (Dornan, 2010).
-Children's vulnerability is further emphasised by research in Andhra Pradesh, where children in households reporting at least one environmental shock were half as likely to have a healthy height-for-age, compared with children in households with no shocks reported (Pells, 2011a).
+For example, in Ethiopia about 71% of those households reporting an environmental shock in 2006 also reported an environmental shock in 2009vi.
+Children's vulnerability is further emphasised by research in Andhra Pradesh, where children in households reporting at least one environmental shock were half as likely to have a healthy height-for-age, compared with children in households with no shocks reportedvii.

 These findings draw attention to the multiple factors that progressively undermine children's development.
 Policy formulation tends, however, to focus on one dimension of inequality through the targeting of particular groups, such as girls or orphans.
-Young Lives evidence points to the importance of also addressing broader structural inequalities (Crivello and Chuta, 2012; Pells, 2011b).
+Young Lives evidence points to the importance of also addressing broader structural inequalities viii.